etais-ee/etais-web/using/self_service.md

 > Virtual environments are managed using virtualenv and virtualenvwrapper utilities.

-Python Management service is not notified when you install additional libraries manually.
+Python management service is not notified when you install additional libraries manually.

-> If you install any libraries directly or create new virtual environments via SSH, click either Find missing libraries or Find installed virtual environments & libraries.
+> If you install any libraries or create new virtual environments directly via SSH, click either Find missing libraries or Find installed virtual environments & libraries.

 1. Button to propagate changes to a virtual machine (install/delete libraries, create/delete virtual environments)
 2. Virtual environment name (a folder inside Virtual environments root directory)